Using credit wisely

 - Do you need to use the credit or do you want to?
 If you need to, you may have a personal finance problem and should seek free money and debt advice before you seek credit.
 If you want to, consider other ways that you could pay for it before you use credit because it will always cost you more if you use credit.

-- Choose the best terms and conditions: If having considered that question you still want to use credit, you need to consider the different terms and conditions of the different types of credit and choose one that matches your needs as well as ability to repay.
+- Choose the best terms and conditions: If having considered that question you still want to use credit, you need to consider the different terms and conditions of the various types of credit, choosing one that matches your needs as well as ability to repay.

-- Then shop around for the best deals: There are a range of price comparison websites that will be able to help you with that.
+- Then shop around for the best deals: There is a range of price comparison websites that will be able to help you with that.

 What do I do next?